 1. Don’t go to work sick and encourage clients to cancel appointments if they are ill.

-Check-in with your clients as you are commuting to their homes just to double check that everyone in the home is feeling well and that no one has a fever.
+Check-in with your clients as you are commuting to their homes just to double-check that everyone in the home is feeling well and that no one has a fever.
 Also, I find it helpful to waive the cancellation fee if the client needs to cancel due to illness.
+For myself, if I feel the least bit icky, I take my temperature and inform my client that we need to reschedule.
+This is to ensure that they are safe and that I am not liable.

 2. Wear gloves and a mask when appropriate

+I always keep an N95 mask and my Atlas Gloves in my organizer’s tool bag.
 Find an N95 mask that is comfortable for you to wear, and get used to wearing it often.
 An N95 filters out 95% of particles in the air and is a lifesaver if you suffer from indoor allergies.

 The gloves I wear have a flexible nitrile coating that offers some puncture resistance to keep my hands from getting cuts.
 These specific gloves come in a variety of sizes including small and they are machine washable.

-3. Wash your hands before leaving the clients house
+3. Wash your hands before leaving the client’s house

+For me, this is a bit of a ritual.
 After several hours of sorting and touching who-knows-what, I wash my hands before leaving my client’s home.
 This is a best practice, even if I’ve been wearing gloves for most of the day.

 There are plenty of nasty things inside a home that you could potentially come in contact with such as dust, mold, mildew, asbestos, rotting food, live animals, and much more.
 To make sure that you are safe, be sure to wash your hands before you even get into your car to leave.
+I also keep hand sanitizer in my car and inside my professional organizer’s toolbag.

 Recommended: Are Professional Organizer Packages a Fit for New Organizers?

-4.Control your allergies
+4. Control your allergies

-I know it is not the same as being sick or contagious, but I really hate to have a sneezing fit, runny eyes, and nose congestion during a session with my clients.
-I suffer from allergies so this is something I need to be mindful of when going to a clients home.
+I know it is not the same as being sick or contagious, but I hate to have a sneezing fit, runny eyes, and nose congestion during a session with my clients.
+I suffer from allergies so this is something I need to be mindful of when going to a client’s home.

 In addition to wearing a mask and gloves, if I think I’ll have an allergy attack (typically from dust) I take an over-the-counter allergy pill daily.
-I also carry extra medication in toolbag in case I forget to take one before leaving the house.
+I also carry extra medication in my toolbag in case I forget to take one before leaving the house.

 Recommended: What Type of Professional Organizer Should You Be?

-5. Bring your own food and drink
+5. Bring your food and drink

+Many years ago when I was just starting out, I read somewhere that you should never accept food or drink at a client’s home.
 Now, for the record, I have certainly had a few cookies and cups of tea with my clients over the years.
-But as a rule, I always carry water, a protein drink, snacks, and a hot tea (in winter) to my organizing jobs.
+But as a rule, I always carry water, a protein drink, snacks, and hot tea (in winter) to my organizing jobs.
 I like to keep these items inside my organizer’s toolbox so that I can grab them easily throughout the day.
-When I have a snack, it’s a quick break and then right back to work.
+When I have a snack, it’s a quick break, and then right back to work.

 Being prepared means never being caught off guard or accepting food and drink if you feel that the environment makes you uncomfortable.
 It also provides a barrier between you and your client so that the professionalism of your relationship is maintained.

-I hope that these safety tips for professional organizers gives you all a basis for creating your own health and safety policies for your business.
+I hope that these safety tips for professional organizers give you all a basis for creating your own health and safety policies for your business.
 If you are just getting started setting up your business and want templates and samples of all the forms I use to run my Professional Organizing business, get your copy of the Essential Forms for Professional Organizers HERE.

 For even more help, check out my YouTube Channel for videos on downsizing, decluttering, and the business of professional organizing!